Playlolly/nextra/examples/playlolly-site/pages/docs/tesla-autonomous/how-to-use.en.md

 Activate or deactivate the autopilot.
 Mark the target on the map before activating.

+Press `E` to activate the "Reckless Mode" in order to make the autopilot disregard all traffic rules for a short time, for example to continue driving at a red light.

 ### `/tesla crash`

-Activate or deactivate the Crash Avoidance.
+Activate or deactivate Crash Avoidance.

 ### `/tesla lanes`